rhit-qin13/Aliens/README.md

 - Logo on main page is not clean looking.
 Need re-alignment.
 - Mood page link location is not convient
 - Menu items size is small
-- Contact us page is not great.
-Need to be cleaned up.
+- Contact us page needs some rework. re-align elements and revisit form size.

 Team will add the feedback as a new user story for sprint 2.